John-Lin/ovs-cni/deployments/kubernetes/README.md

 in each virtual machine.

-## Vagrant ssh
+### Vagrant ssh

 Use `vagrant ssh HOSTNAME` to ssh into virtaul machine. **HOSTNAME** could be define in the Vagrantfile.

-## Before kubeadm init
+### Before kubeadm init

-We should check the IP on the each virtual machine.
-Choose a network interface that we've just attach to Virtualbox's bridge.
+Check the IP on the each virtual machine.
+Choose a network interface that has just attach to Virtualbox's bridge.

 In my case the `enp0s8` is the one that attached to Virtualbox's bridge.
-We will use `192.168.0.107` as our Kubernetes master IP address.
+Use `192.168.0.107` as our Kubernetes master IP address.

-On host2
+On host1
 ```
 $ vagrant ssh host1